Massachusetts Paid Family And Medical Leave (PFML)

 PFML in Massachusetts is a stand-alone benefit.
 But employers may be able to save money by bundling it with ancillary benefits, including dental, vision, and group life.

-If you want to write PFML without bundling other benefits, though, your choice in carriers may be limited.
-DBL Center can write PFML independent of other lines, making it easy and convenient to privatize family and medical leave in Massachusetts.
+If you want to write PFML without bundling other benefits, your choice in carriers may be limited.
+The DBL Center can write PFML independent of other lines, making it easy and convenient to privatize family and medical leave in Massachusetts.

 We are here to help brokers and employers, alike, privatize PFML through our preferred carriers.
 You will benefit from our white-glove service, fast and flexible payouts, and potential discounts.